 As stated earlier for an idea to be innovative, once implemented it must add some form of perceived value to its user.

 At some point someone put fire and food together though and thought of cooking as an idea – that’s definitely innovative!

 Levi Hutchins put an alarm together with a clock and got the idea of an alarm clock.

 Innovation is often seen as a numbers game.
 Take a problem which you would like to solve or find a better solution to than that which currently exists.
 Then generate as many ideas to solve that problem as you possibly can.
 The more ideas, the better.
 Then once you have a big collection of ideas you then need to begin the process of narrowing them down to the one that you think will work the best.

 Other Peoples Innovation Ideas

-You might want to check out the New Product Ideas From History section of this site where I showcase a number of innovative ideas put forward by people back in the 1950s and the 1960s.
+You might want to check out the Creative Ideas From History section of this site where I showcase a number of innovative ideas put forward by people back in the 1950s and the 1960s.

 Another great source for researching other peoples ideas is by looking at the patents that people have submitted.
 You can view Patents by using the Google Patent Search Engine.